Anthony Bennett (basketball): Cleveland Cavaliers (2013–2014)

 Bennett was one of thirteen players invited to the green room for the 2013 NBA draft, meaning he was expected to be chosen as a top lottery pick.
 He was selected first overall by the Cleveland Cavaliers, making him the first Canadian ever to be selected first overall in an NBA draft.

 On August 20, 2013, Bennett signed a 2-year, $10.9 million rookie scale contract with the Cleveland Cavaliers.
 After producing multiple mediocre performances to begin his rookie season, he was ranked by some as one of the worst first overall picks in recent memory.
+He did not score a field goal until his fifth NBA game, and missed his first 16 shot attempts in 43 minutes of playing time.

 On January 28, 2014, Bennett recorded 15 points and 8 rebounds in a 100–89 loss to the New Orleans Pelicans.
 It was the first double-figure scoring game in his NBA career, coming after 33 games—three times as long as any previous No. 1 overall pick.
 Almost two-thirds of all previous top picks scored in double digits in their first game.
 On February 11, 2014, Bennett recorded his first career double-double with 19 points and 10 rebounds in a 109–99 win over the Sacramento Kings.
 For the 2013–2014 season, he played 52 games while averaging 4.2 points and 3.0 rebounds in 12.8 minutes per game.

 In July 2014, Bennett joined the Cavaliers for the 2014 NBA Summer League where he averaged 13.3 points in four games.